farfanoide/yat.sh/README.md

 # yat.sh (Yet another Tmux session handler)

-`Yat.sh` is an attempt at making tmux session management easy and portable, it was once based on Trey Hunner's tmuxstart[1], but has been rethought (and
-        rewritten) for my own requirements, with some consideration put into portability and extensibility.
+`Yat.sh` is an attempt at making tmux session management easy and portable, it was once based on Trey Hunner's [tmuxstart][1], but has been rethought (and rewritten) for my own requirements, with portability and extensibility as main goals.

 ![Screenshot](http://cl.ly/image/0S2l1J1n2v23/yatsh.gif)

 ## Disclaimer
-    This is very much alpha software!
+    Still at alpha stages, it shouldn eat your kittens... but i can't promise anything.

 ## Diffrences with other options:

 Yat.sh is basically a set of shell scripts meaning the only dependency for it to work is tmux itself.
 You don't need ruby or any gem, just install it into your path and you're good to go.

-Yat.sh introduces some concepts that need to be explained, like session types.
-Alternatives like tmuxinator[2] and teamocil[3] only let you have sessions in one directory, which is great when you have a reduced number of sessions, but as you work on new projects your list rapidly grows, however, for the most part, you're only gonna use a few of those sessions at a time.
+Traditionally, alternatives like [tmuxinator][2] and [teamocil][3] only let you have session files in one directory, which is great when you have a reduced number of them, but as you work on new projects your list rapidly grows, however, for the most part, you're only gonna use a few of those sessions at a time.

-Yat.sh tries to solve this problem by allowing you to have different types of sessions, which will be explained next.
+Yat.sh tries to solve this problem by allowing you to have different types of sessions, which we will be explain shortly.

-## Sessions and session types:

 Sessions:
 ---------